AyresMonteiro/AyresMonteiro/README.md

 ## Ayres Monteiro, Backend Developer

-> "Helping others is cool."
+> "Helping others is cool and being helped is awesome."

 > "Give me an interesting feature to develop and I will be satisfied."